tiandiao123/Data-Mining-Final-Project/Readme.md

 ### Time: Fall 2019

-The project is used to apply machine learning algorithms to predict bankruptcy of the banks
+The project is used to apply machine learning algorithms to predict forest cover type

 source: https://www.kaggle.com/c/companies-bankruptcy-forecast/overview